test-renovate-bot-venkata/terraform-module-cloud-multy-prerequisites/README.md

 <!-- BEGIN_TF_DOCS -->
 # terraform-module-cloud-multy-prerequisites

-This terraform module creates:
+This Terraform module creates various resources for managing multi-cloud prerequisites, such as Route53 zones, IAM credentials, and S3 buckets.

+## Overview of what this module produces:

-- A a parent Route53 zone per tenant.
+1. **Parent Route53 Zone per Tenant**: Creates a parent Route53 zone for each tenant.
-- One more more Route53 zones per cluster.
+2. **Route53 Zones per Cluster**: Creates a Route53 zone for each cluster.
--- IAM credentials for cert-manager that allow it to access a particular cluster Route53 zone.
+    - **IAM Credentials for Cert-Manager**: Generates IAM credentials that allow cert-manager to access a specific cluster's Route53 zone.
--- IAM credentials for external-dns  that allow it to access a particular cluster Route53 zone.
+    - **IAM Credentials for External-DNS**: Generates IAM credentials that allow external-dns to access a specific cluster's Route53 zone.
-- A single S3 bucket for backups.
+3. **S3 Bucket for Backups**: Creates a single S3 bucket for storing backups.
--- IAM credentials for vault backups to the s3 backup bucket.
+    - **IAM Credentials for Vault Backups**: Generates IAM credentials that allow Vault to back up data to the S3 backup bucket.
-- One or more S3 buckets dedicated to Loki for loki log retention.
+4. **S3 Buckets for Loki Log Retention**: Creates one or more S3 buckets dedicated to Loki for log retention.
--- IAM Credentials per bucket for Loki
+    - **IAM Credentials per Bucket for Loki**: Generates IAM credentials for each Loki S3 bucket.
-- OpsGenie API Key
+5. **OpsGenie API Key**: Creates an OpsGenie API key.
--- An API Key per cluster
+    - **API Key per Cluster**: Generates an API key for each cluster.

 ## Requirements